-Transitions: One of our best ways to transition from exciting activities like gym or lunch to learning activities is to turn off the lights and invite students to put their heads down on their tables or desks.
+One of our best ways to transition from exciting activities like gym or lunch to learning activities is to turn off the lights and invite students to put their heads down on their tables or desks.
 We read to them.
 We read very quietly in a calm voice.
-They mimic our tone, so it’s important for your voice and body language match the level you are wanting them to match.
+They mimic our tone, so it’s important for your voice and body language to match the level you are wanting them to match.

-Classroom Culture: Create a culture in your classroom that allows students to talk about their feelings.
-This can be done through class meetings, checking in with your students, talking about your own feelings, being proactive about possible feelings (like changes to routines or when the school nurses come to do vaccinations) and using the vocabulary whenever possible.
+Create a culture in your classroom that allows students to talk about their feelings.
+This can be done through class meetings, checking in with your students, talking about your own feelings, being proactive about possible feelings (like changes to routines or when the school nurses come to do vaccinations) and using the vocabulary for emotional regulation whenever possible.

-We even created an Emotional Regulation Bingo Game to continue to have the conversations about self-regulating with our students.
+We even created an Emotional Regulation Bingo Game to continue to have conversations about self-regulating with our students.
 You can find this resource in our TPT Store and BN Shop.